al3xzheng/Introduction-to-Hardware/README.md

 The document provides My Learnings on Electrical Engineering from January 2025 - August 2025.
 It includes power & signal integrity, semiconductors, microelectronics,  PCB design & layout + stack up, filters, power systems, motors, control systems, some signal processing, microelectronics, communication protocols, motors, and general principles on passive and active components.

-This ReadMe is super underwhelming to the scale that is the 39000+ words, 144 pages, all of concise text and graphics, plus carefully chosen resources in electronics that is in Literature.
+This ReadMe is super underwhelming to the scale that is the 39000+ words, 144 pages, all of concise text and graphics in My Learnings, plus all tge carefully chosen resources in electronics that is in Literature.

 **Check it out!**